Navigating the Arraignment in Utah

 Entering a Plea (Almost Always Not Guilty)

-The court will ask you to enter a plea to each of the charges that have been filed.
+The judge will ask you to enter a plea to each of the charges that have been filed.
 The options for entering a plea at the arraignment hearing are guilty, not guilty, or no contest.
 Almost without exception, you will want to begin with a not guilty plea.

 In many misdemeanor cases, your attorney may be able to arrange for entry of a written “not guilty” plea prior to the arraignment hearing.
 This may allow you to waive the formal arraignment process, and save you from having to take an extra day off from work just to go to court.